ibm-cloud-docs/appid/access-control.md

 To remove a role from a user, make the PUT request again, but remove the role ID.
 {: tip}

+## Adding user roles to tokens
+{: #role-tokens}

+By default, roles are not returned in a users token.
+It is recommended that your runtime decisions are configured based on scopes.
+But, if you would like to use roles, you can map them to your tokens by using [custom claims mapping](/docs/appid?topic=appid-customizing-tokens).

+When you authenticate, be sure that you use `username : client ID` and `password : secret` for the application and user that you configured controls for.

 ## Assigning roles to an application
 {: #assign-roles-app}

-After you create roles, you can assign them to your applications.
+After you create roles, you can assign them to your applications by using the {{site.data.keyword.appid_short_notm}} APIs.

 Application roles are only valid in the client credentials flow.
 {: note}

-### Assigning roles by using the API
-{: #assign-roles-app-api}

-You can assign a role to an application by using the API.

 1. Get your application client ID by querying the list of applications.
 You can also get this value from the **Applications** tab of the {{site.data.keyword.appid_short_notm}} UI.